-Most employers surveyed noted that lack of experience, training, or technical skills was the primary reason it was difficult to fill positions.
+55 Id. at Table 8.
+Fuels Sector - ReportedOccupations with Hiring Difficulty by Industry, Q42018 at pg.
+18; Id. at Figure 44 Wind Electric Power Generation - Hiring Difficulty by Industry at page 69.

+Solar Electric Power Generation - Hiring Difficulty by Industry Wind Electric Power Generation - Hiring Difficulty by Industry positions.
 Location and competition within the industry (competing for employees in a small applicant pool), were also significant factors for employers' difficulty filling positions.
 If federal policies are going to hold employers to a higher labor standard, these policies must also address the shortage of qualified workers to fill green energy positions.

-Wind Electric Power Generation - Hiring Difficulty by Industry

-Solar Electric Power Generation - Hiring Difficulty by Industry

 For employers in wind manufacturing, 79% said it was either somewhat difficult or very difficult to hire qualified employees.
 Similarly, 78% of employers in solar manufacturing reported it was either somewhat difficult or very difficult to hire qualified employees.
 To ensure graduates of an apprenticeship program obtain employment upon completion, high-road labor standards should incentivize or require employers to hire graduates of approved apprenticeship programs.
-Several programs, including California's enacted public contracting labor standards, the Evergreen Economy Plan proposed by Jay Inslee during his presidential candidacy, and the proposed Good Jobs for the 21st Century Energy Act, require employers to hire individuals enrolled in apprenticeship programs to ensure the training programs are backed by strong hiring.58

-California's labor code specifically requires an employer working to complete a contract or project for a public entity to demonstrate an ability to use, and commit to use, a skilled and trained workforce.
-A "skilled and trained workforce" requires a certain proportion of individuals working on the project to either be enrolled in a registered apprenticeship program or meet "skilled journeyperson" requirements.
-Registered apprenticeship programs" are limited to programs that have registered with the Department of Labor or a federally-recognized state apprenticeship agency where the program is located.
-Skilled journeypersons" must have either graduated from an apprenticeship program for the applicable occupation or has at least as many hours of experience that would be required to graduate from an apprenticeship program.

-Skilled and trained workforce programs generally require a proportion of workers to be enrolled in or have completed an apprenticeship program.
-California's labor code mandates certain proportions of the workforce meet "skilled and trained" labor requirements.
-The proportion of skilled and trained labor increases increase with every year from the Code's enactment, beginning with a thirty percent "skilled and trained" workforce requirement.
-In contrast, the "Good Jobs for the 21st Century Act" simply requires entities employed in construction projects to "demonstrate the ability to use and commit to use individuals enrolled in a registered apprenticeship, which . . . to the greatest extent practicable, constitute not less than 20% of individuals working on such a project."
-65

-58 Skilled and Trained Workforce for Public Contracting, CAL.
+Several programs, including California's, enacted public contracting labor standards.
+The Evergreen Economy Plan proposed by Governor Jay Inslee during his presidential candidacy and the proposed Good Jobs for the 21st Century Energy Act require employers to hire individuals enrolled in apprenticeship programs to ensure the training programs are backed by strong hiring.56 California's labor code specifically requires an employer working to complete a contract or project for a public entity to demonstrate an ability to use, and commit to use, a skilled and trained workforce.57 A "skilled and trained workforce" requires a certain proportion of individuals working on the project to either be enrolled in a registered apprenticeship program or meet "skilled journeyperson" requirements.58 "Registered apprenticeship programs" are limited to programs that have registered with the Department of Labor or a federally-recognized state apprenticeship agency where the program is located.59 "Skilled journeypersons" must have either graduated from an apprenticeship program for the applicable occupation or has at least as many hours of experience that would be required to graduate from an apprenticeship program.60 Skilled and trained workforce programs generally require a proportion of workers to be enrolled in or have completed an apprenticeship program.
+California's labor code mandates certain proportions of the workforce meet "skilled and trained" labor requirements.^{G1} The proportion of skilled and trained labor increases with every year from the Code's enactment, beginning with a thirty percent "skilled and 56 Skilled and Trained Workforce for Public Contracting, CAL.
 PUB.
-CONT. §§ 2600-2603 (2017); Inslee for America, Evergreen Economy Plan, 31-32 (May 16, 2019), https://jayinslee.com/issues/evergreen-economy/text/Inslee-Evergreen-Economy-Plan.pdf; Good Jobs for the 21st Century Energy Act, S. 2185, 116th Cong. § 2(b)(3)(A)(ix).
+CONT. §§ 2600-2603 (2017); Inslee for America, Evergreen Economy Plan, 31-32 (May 16, 2019), https://jayinslee.com/issues/evergreeneconomy/text/Inslee-Evergreen-Economy-Plan.pdf; Good Jobs for the 21st Century Energy Act, S. 2185, 116th Cong. § 2(b)(3)(A)(ix).
+57 CAL.

-59 CAL.
 PUB.
 CONT. § 2600.
 Note: California details specific terminology that reduces ambiguity.
-Accordingly, the "trained and skilled workforce," "registered apprenticeship," and "skilled journeymen terminology is sourced from California's public contracting code.
+Accordingly, the "trained and skilled workforce," [&]quot;registered apprenticeship," and "skilled journeymen terminology is sourced from California's public contracting code.
+58 Id. § 2601(d)(1), (2)(A)-(D).
+[TM] Id. § 2601(d)(1), (2)(A)-(D 59 Id. § 2601(c)(1) (requiring the Chief of the Division of Apprenticeship Standards of the Department of Industrial Relations to approve apprenticeship programs pursuant to CAL.
+LAB. § 3075 (2017).
+60 Id. § 2601(e).

-60 Id. § 2601(d)(1), (2)(A)-(D).
+61 CAL.
+PUB.
+CONT. § 2601(d)(1), (2)(A)-(D).